rohinikorde/rohinikorde/README.md

 - 👋 Hi, I’m @rohinikorde
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning b.tech in bajaj Institute of Technology
+- 🌱 I’m currently learning B.Tech in Bajaj Institute of Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...